aica-technology/api/docs/docs/reference/02-yaml-syntax.md

 ### Rate

-The **rate** defines the robot control frequency in Hz.
+The `rate` field defines the robot control frequency in Hz.

 ### Display name

-This optional field can be used to give the hardware interface a more human-readable name (one that doesn't have to conform to the lower_snake_case naming convention of the YAML syntax).
+This optional field can be used to give the hardware interface a more human-readable name (one that doesn't have to conform to the `lower_snake_case` naming convention of the YAML syntax).
 It is only used when rendering the hardware interface as a node in the AICA interactive graph editor.
 If omitted, the name is taken directly from the YAML field (from the previous example, it would default to `robot_a`).